bablokb/cp-datalogger/datacollector.md

 Configuration
 -------------

-There are some configuration constants in `src/main.py` which adjust the behavior (e.g. sensors, off-time).
-If you use a SD-card, these constants should not be changed within `src/main.py`, but should be overriden with a file named `config.py` on the SD-card.
-This allows different setups (e.g. sensors) without updating the program.

-Note that the default configuration configures the battery-level as the only "sensor".
+Configuration needs a file `config.py` in the root of the device.
+This file is not under version-control, so it won't be changed by subsequent pulls.

+Copy the file `config_template.py` to `config.py` and edit to your needs.

+A second level of configuration is optional.
+A file with the same name on the SD-card will be read and will override any default settings.

-Most importantly, change the value of `LOGGER_ID`.
-The csv-file written by the datacollector will be named `<LOGGER_ID>.csv`.
+Most importantly, change the value of `LOGGER_xxx`.
+The csv-file written by the datacollector will be named `log_<LOGGER_ID>.csv`.
 This way, every datalogger will create a file with a distinct name.

 You also have to provide a file `src/secrets.py` with your WLAN-credentials.